blanchardmike/FMWC/README.md

 ![](https://github.com/blanchardmike/FMWC/blob/main/Resources/FMWC_Q3_square.png)

-This results in errors, so SUM() function will not work. we use AGGREGATE() to ignore error cell and choose the 5 column field.
+This results in errors, so SUM() function will not work. we use AGGREGATE() to ignore error cell and select the entire 5 column field.

 ![](https://github.com/blanchardmike/FMWC/blob/main/Resources/FMWC_Q3_aggregate.png)